• Skip to primary navigation

 All that ever seems to be on TV these days is those Christmas calendar talk shows

 Seriously, how do they manage to be on every single channel all the time?!
-They usually feature Norwegian celebrities doing random Christmas activities, like making some Christmas ornaments or talking about their favorite Norwegian Christmas story.
+They usually feature Norwegian celebrities doing random Christmas activities, like making Christmas ornaments or talking about their favorite Norwegian Christmas story.

 In fact, if you’re interested in Norwegian pop culture these Christmas calendar shows are the best way to catch up on what’s going on with Norwegian celebrities.
 Try and see if you can find them to watch online!